devasheeshresilience/amul/README.md

 ```
 Then replace `load_payload()` contents with `return fetch_live()`.
 Add `requests` to `requirements.txt`.

+This project already includes `fetcher.py` which will use `API_ENDPOINT` automatically if set.

+### Persistent State
+`persistent_state.py` stores last known stock status in `stock_state.json` so restarts won't re-alert unless a new transition occurs.

+### Polling Jitter
+`main.py` adds a small random delay each cycle to reduce synchronized calls when multiple instances run.

 ## Extending
 - Add persistence (e.g., Redis or simple JSON file) to retain state across restarts.